thomasmendez/go-template-simple-server-monitoring/README.md

 *Note: Make sure [Docker](https://www.docker.com/) is running on your machine*

-The microservice can be build and deployed with Docker with `make docker`
+The microservice and monitoring applications can be build and deployed with `make docker`

-API documentation can be viewed at [http://localhost:8081/api/swagger](http://localhost:8081/api/swagger)
+* API documentation can be viewed at [http://localhost:8081/api/swagger](http://localhost:8081/api/swagger)
+* Prometheus can be accessed at [http://localhost:9090](http://localhost:9090)
+* Alertmanager can be accessed at [http://localhost:9093](http://localhost:9093)
+* Grafana dashboard can be accessed at [http://localhost:3000](http://localhost:3000) with username and password set as `admin` by default

 Application can stop running by pressing `ctrl+c` on the terminal